CMU-Perceptual-Computing-Lab/openpose/doc/installation/prerequisites.md

             - Ubuntu 14 or 16 (**cuDNN 5.1 or 7.2**): Run `sudo ./scripts/ubuntu/install_cudnn.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or alternatively [download it from their website](https://developer.nvidia.com/rdp/cudnn-archive).
         - And install it:
             - In order to manually install it (any version), just unzip it and copy (merge) its contents on the CUDA folder, usually `/usr/local/cuda-{version}/` in Ubuntu and `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v{version}\` in Windows.
-5. AMD GPU version prerequisites (only if you do not have an Nvidia GPU and want to run on AMD graphic cards):
+5. OpenCL / AMD GPU version prerequisites (only if you do not have an Nvidia GPU and want to run on AMD graphic cards):
     - Ubuntu 20 or 18: Not tested and not officially supported.
 Try at your own risk.
 You might want to use the CPU version if no Nvidia GPU is available.
     - Ubuntu 14 or 16:
         1. Download 3rd party ROCM driver for Ubuntu from [**AMD - OpenCL**](https://rocm.github.io/ROCmInstall.html).